takuti/takuti.me/_content/en/note/data-protection-law-in-malawi-2023.md

 title: 'Dilemma over "Best Practice": How We Could Develop Data Protection Practices in Malawi'
 images: [/images/data-protection-law-in-malawi-2023/me-speaking.jpg]
-keywords: [malawi, protection, privacy, data, law, audiences, policy, standards, digital, increases]
+keywords: [malawi, protection, privacy, data, law, audiences, policy, digital, standards, increases]
-recommendations: [/note/digital-malawi-2023/, /note/volunteering-in-malawi/, /note/coursera-data-science-ethics/]
+recommendations: [/note/digital-malawi-2023/, /note/volunteering-in-malawi/, /note/computer-education-in-malawi/]
 ---

 Here in southeastern Africa, I see [Malawi's digital transformation](/note/digital-malawi-2023/) is still immature and yet to be caught up in many aspects.
 As a software developer volunteering in the country, one of the immediate questions I came up with was about data privacy.
 Unfortunately, while the use of digital technologies is slowly but certainly progressing in various sectors, data governance is rarely spoken as far as I can see.
 Let me think about what I might do if I were a Malawian service provider who lets users install an application to their phones, collects and stores data digitally for analytics purposes, or launches a web portal for businesses.